Aetherinox/node-toasted-notifier/README.md

 # About

-Toasted Notifier allows you to send cross platform native notifications using Node.js.
-Works well with Electron.
+Toasted Notifier allows you to send cross platform native notifications using Node.js, and works well with Electron.

 <br />

-The following different types of notifications are listed below:
+This node package `toasted-notifier` contains a combination of supported notification vendors, which allows a user on any operating system to use this package in their application.
+The following list shows all of the notification vendors this package supports, which operating system it is for, and the filename for where the code belonging to that notification system can be found in this package:

 | Notification API | Operating System | File | View Docs |
 | --- | --- | --- | --- |